Wednesday, 15 July 2026

 Croft Improvements

 Having travelled up on the Thursday and dropped the car at the circuit the night before, we were ready for the 4x 30 minute sessions spread over the day.
 We experimented with a couple of different roll bar and suspension stiffness settings.
 First - an improvement in how the car turns into the corners.
-Second - increasing our corner exist grip at the rear.
+Second - increasing our corner exit grip at the rear.

 We had only just scraped through the noise test at 105dB so took the long afternoon break to change the exhaust (the usual culprit) for our spare.
 However as we did this we found the actual cause was a broken weld on the catalytic converter.
 We have a spare too - but it's a std cat rather than the 100 cell sport cat.